Brent oil may retest resistance at $76.89

 SINGAPORE: Brent oil may retest a resistance at $76.89 per barrel, a break above could lead to a gain at $78.35.

-The uptrend remains steady within a rising channel, which suggests a target at $78.35.
-Based on the depth of the correction from the June 28 high of $76.60, oil may extend its gains to $80.
+Even though oil failed twice to break the resistance, the uptrend looks steady within a rising channel, which suggests a target at $78.35.

-The current rise could be slow.
-However, the trend simply keeps intact, despite the recent whipsawing moves.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.